01 of 07

 You may wrap the cone in a napkin, or even better if you have your own cone to yourself, lick around the sides to make sure you don’t miss any of the delicious goodness.
 Eat all the ice cream off the top before nibbling the cone, or you may wind up with it oozing down the sides.

 During hot weather, you’ll probably need a napkin because the ice cream will melt faster than you can lick.
-Or if you are out by the pool or at the beach, you can slip into your swimsuit first and dive into the water after eating it.
-The mess will disappear instantly.
-Check your face in a mirror after you finish your ice cream cone.Continue to 3 of 8 below.
+Check your face in a mirror after you finish your ice cream cone.Continue to 2 of 7 below.

 There is Nothing Like a Big Bowl of Ice Cream on a Hot Summer Day